-State Agency planning processes and capital expenditure programs provides an excellent opportunity for the region's member governments to exercise more control over their future and to improve coordination between various State agencies and local government.
+State agency planning processes and capital expenditure programs provide an excellent opportunity for the Region's member governments to exercise more control over their future and to improve coordination between various state agencies and local government.
 As the quality of planning continues to increase at all levels, the ability to promote consistency and coordination will increase concurrently.